Robert W. Saunders Sr. Public Library

 The Robert W. Saunders Sr. Public Library is a member of the Tampa-Hillsborough County Public Library System (THPL) and the Hillsborough County Public Library Cooperative (HCPLC).
 Located on 1505 Nebraska Avenue in Tampa, Florida, the 26,244 square foot library is one of only two African-American research libraries in Florida.
-The library provides access to the full suite of Adobe Creative Cloud desktop apps by booking in advance or by a walk-in booking.
 The library features art and history displays about African Americans in Tampa.